 This program integrates and reinforces individual accountability in all aspects of student life.

-All four Diamond Ranch Academy campuses are individually licensed in the
+All six Diamond Ranch Academy programs are individually licensed in the

 state of Utah under The Department of Human Services.
-Campuses are separated by age and gender.
+Programs are separated by age and gender.

 | • Crystal Springs ages 12-16

 • Whisper Creek ages 16-18.

 Programs are licensed on an annual basis with periodic visits from a Licensing Specialist.

 Diamond Ranch Academy is in compliance with Core and Categorical Rules of treatment that govern our program and facility.

 The Real Life Transition Program™ incorporates a sophisticated therapeutic milieu using a well refined “token economy”.

 This includes a peer-participant judicial system complete with citations, fines, and appeals.
 In addition, money earned by the youth is proportional to their academic performance which can be indicative of real life.